Skiing in Seiser Alm

 About Seiser Alm

-Seiser Alm can be reached from Seis am Schlern in about 15 minutes by gondola.
-Once at the top, you’ll not only find perfectly prepared slopes, but also breathtaking views of the surrounding Dolomites.
-In addition, the area is part of the Dolomiti Superski network, giving you access to one of the largest ski areas in the world.
+You can reach Seiser Alm from Seis am Schlern in just 15 minutes by gondola.
+Once at the top, you’ll enjoy not only excellent slopes but also unforgettable views of the Dolomites.
+The area is part of Dolomiti Superski, giving you access to one of the world’s largest ski regions and endless winter sports opportunities.

-There is also plenty to experience off the slopes.
-With around 80 kilometres of cross-country ski trails and approximately 30 kilometres of winter hiking routes, the area is perfect if you enjoy variety during your holiday.
-Go snowshoeing, for example, or explore the winter landscape during an atmospheric horse-drawn sleigh ride — a relaxing way to discover the beauty of this special region.
+There is plenty to do off the slopes too.
+With around 80 kilometres of cross-country trails and 60 kilometres of winter hiking paths, there is something for everyone.
+Explore the area on snowshoes or enjoy a romantic horse-drawn sleigh ride — a peaceful way to experience this unique winter landscape.